-So, carry an insect repellent everywhere you go if you don’t want to be a mosquito bitten Canggu Digital Nomad!
+So, carry an insect repellent everywhere you go if you don’t want to be a mosquito-bitten Canggu Digital Nomad!

 Cost Of Living In Canggu

-Similar to other South Asian Countries, the cost of living in Canggu is cheap.
+Like other South Asian Countries, the cost of living in Canggu is cheap.
 But it can be expensive, depending on how you spend and save, to be honest.